subzero-inc/cardz-docs/internal/yicte.md

 This is a log of how we want to improve our product after the review provided by the Young ICT Explorers judges on the 24th of November.

+## Project tracker and roadmap
+We have a roadmap and task tracker to which we have appended the judges suggestions.
+It is available [here](https://github.com/orgs/subzero-inc/projects/2/views/1).

 ## Judge review overview

 Only judges that included possible improvements that we could have made are in the below table (i.e, judges with only positive comments are not included).